k-nearest-neighbor/m-school/src/app/post/ai-alignment-and-the-messiah-bias/page.md

 caption5Align="left"
 /%}

-The video above covers the listed items within a few minutes of the selected timestamp.
+The video above covers the listed items within a few minutes of the timestamp.
 I invite you to also watch the entirety for context.

 ## {% balance %}Beware of "Availability Cascades" {% /balance %}